 Dean Hartline earned a Ph.D. in business administration from the Fogelman College of Business and Economics at the University of Memphis, and an MBA and bachelor's in marketing, both from Jacksonville State University (Alabama).

-His wife, Marsha, is a faculty member at Florida State’s College of Nursing.
-He has three daughters: Meghan (pursuing a master’s degree in speech-language pathology), Madison (a high school history teacher) and Mallory (a junior at Florida State).
+His wife, Marsha, is a faculty member at the College of Nursing.
+They have three daughters: Meghan (a speech-language pathologist), Madison (a high school history teacher) and Mallory (a senior at Florida State).
+In his free time, he enjoys travel, spending time with family, and cheering on the Seminoles.